Morristown Drug Lawyer for Defense Against All New Jersey Drug Offenses

 The way that drug crimes are punished varies significantly from case to case.
 Sometimes, those charged with drug crimes are treated with sympathy.
 In these instances, defendants are encouraged to participate in treatment programs to address the underlying issue of drug dependency.
 Other times, however, prosecutors and judges are more focused on meting out greater punishments to deter similarly situated people from violating the law.
-How you are treated may depend on whether you have an experienced Morristown drug lawyer defending you.
+How you are treated may depend on whether you have an experienced Morristown drug lawyer like Scott Gorman defending you.

 Drug Possession Penalties

 With the exception of possession of a small amount of marijuana, possession of even a small amount of almost all controlled dangerous substances is no less than a third-degree crime that is punishable by a term of incarceration of three to five years.
 Not only are drugs like heroin and cocaine considered controlled dangerous substances, but the possession of prescription medication without a valid prescription can result in a charge that is identical to that which is received for possessing one of the better known illegal substances.

 In addition to confinement, those who are convicted of drug crimes face substantial fines of up to $25,000 and a loss of driving privileges of between six months and two years.